 On April 7, 2021, the Company entered into a Technology License Agreement with Fuel Butler LLC ("Technology Agreement").
 Under the Technology Agreement, the Company licensed proprietary technology that the Company believes will allow the Company to provide its fuel service in high density areas like New York City.
 Fuel Butler has delivered a purported notice of termination of the Technology Agreement based on certain alleged breaches arising from our failure to issue equity securities to Fuel Butler.
 We have been in communications with Fuel Butler regarding the termination of the Technology Agreement and continue to believe that the Company is in compliance with the Technology Agreement and that the Technology Agreement continues to be in force.
-While we contest Fuel Butler's claims of breach and contend that in fact Fuel Butler is in breach, we have communicate to Fuel Butler that we wish to terminate the Technology Agreement.
-We have sent a proposal to Fuel Butler whereby we will cease utilizing the Technology and Fuel Butler will return any shares it received under the Technology Agreement.
-However, to date, the Company has not had further communications with Fuel Butler seate of New York for the foreseeable future.
+While we contest Fuel Butler's claims of breach and contend that in fact Fuel Butler is in breach, we have communicated to Fuel Butler that we wish to terminate the Technology Agreement.
+We have sent a proposal to Fuel Butler we will cease utilizing the Technology and Fuel Butler will return any shares it received under the Technology Agreement.
+However, to date, the Company has not had further communications with Fuel Butler regarding this matter.
+Currently, the Company does not expect to expand into the state of New York for the foreseeable future.